wavedpainter687/airdrops/Zksync/how-to-farm.md

 4) Mint

 ## Bridge back to ETH from zkSync Era Mainnet though a Orbiter Finance

 1) Go to https://www.orbiter.finance/?source=zkSync%20Era&dest=Ethereum using ZkSync Mainnet
 2) Choose x amount to bridge back to the mainnet

+Note: Pro-Tip Orbiter Finance has not released a token yet...could happen sometime in the future.

+## Hold tokens of Defi/DEX Projects that are live/will go live

+1) Syncswap   : $SYNC (airdrop speculation)
+2) ZigZag     : $ZZ
+3) Mute       : $MUTE